VRI-UFPR/PICCE-API/README.md

 -   To synchronize the database with the models defined in the Prisma schema, run the following command:

 ```
-	# This will apply any pending migrations.
+	# This will create the necessary tables in the database.
 	npx prisma db push
 ```